choonchernlim/spring-security-adfs-saml2/README.md

 How this module is configured:-

 * `HTTP-Redirect` binding for sending SAML messages to IdP.
-* SSO is disabled by forcing IdP login page to appear so that users don't automatically get logged in through Windows Integrated Auth (WIA).
+* Default authentication method is user/password using IdP's form login page.
 * Default signature algorithm is SHA256withRSA.
 * Default digest algorithm is SHA-256.